 This ratio also goes under the name of the cash debt coverage ratio.

 Current Cash Debt Coverage Ratio = (Net Cash from Operations) / Average Current Liabilities

 Note that the net cash from operations is for a specific period.
 Clearly, you must average the current liabilities over that same period.
-In contrast to the cash coverage ratio, the current cash debt coverage ratio points to the income statement.
-Conversely, this is different from the cash coverage ratio, which depends only on the balance sheet.
+In contrast to the CCR, the current CDCR points to the income statement.
+Conversely, this is different from the CCR, which depends only on the balance sheet.

 A value of 1.0 or higher is good because you can meet all current liabilities with cash from operations.

 The cash flow to debt ratio is similar to the current cash debt coverage ratio.
 Its formula is: